openshift/ptp-operator/test/DEVELOPERS.md

       maxOffsetThreshold: 100
       minOffsetThreshold: -100
 ```
-- instantiate a consumer sidecar and configure it to connect to the right ptp event service: `ptp-event-publisher-service-<nodename>`. where `<nodename>` is the nodename where the clock under test is configured.
+- instantiate a consumer sidecar and configure it to connect to the right ptp event service: `ptp-event-publisher-service-<nodename>.<publisher_namespace>.svc.cluster.local:9043`. where `<nodename>` is the nodename where the clock under test is configured and `<publisher_namespace>` is the openshift-ptp namespace
 Example side car configuration:
 ```
 Args: []string{"--metrics-addr=127.0.0.1:9091",